buchacm/manfred.buchacher.github.io/03software.markdown

 permalink: /software/
 ---

-- <a href="https://github.com/buchacm/newtonPuiseuxAlgorithm.git" target="_blank" rel="noopener"> [newtonPuiseux.m]</a> An implementation of the (multivariate) Newton-Puiseux algorithm, which accompanies the paper _The Newton-Puiseux algorithm and effective algebraic series._
+- <a href="https://github.com/buchacm/newtonPuiseuxAlgorithm.git" target="_blank" rel="noopener"> [newtonPuiseux.m]</a> An implementation of the (multivariate) Newton-Puiseux algorithm.
+It accompanies the paper _The Newton-Puiseux algorithm and effective algebraic series._

 - <a href="https://github.com/buchacm/nearSeparation.git" target="_blank" rel="noopener"> [nearSeparate.m]</a> An implementation of a semi-algorithm that takes an (irreducible) polynomial $p(x,y)\in\mathbb{C}[x,y]$ as input and outputs a description of all elements of $\mathbb{C}(x) + \mathbb{C}(y)$ whose numerator is a multiple of $p$.
 The semi-algorithm is described in the paper _Separating variables in bivariate polynomial ideals: the local case._